praekeltfoundation/platform-mnch/Onboarding/onboarding-part-2.md

   end
 end

-card PartnerGenderMale, then: OtherChildren do update_contact(gender: "male") end
+card PartnerGenderMale, then: PregnancyContentStart do update_contact(gender: "male") end

-card PartnerGenderFemale, then: OtherChildren do update_contact(gender: "female") end
+card PartnerGenderFemale, then: PregnancyContentStart do update_contact(gender: "female") end

-card PartnerGenderOther, then: OtherChildren do update_contact(gender: "other") end
+card PartnerGenderOther, then: PregnancyContentStart do update_contact(gender: "other") end